 But Andersson shows that classroom knowledge translates very poorly into

 Surgeons, for example, get better with surgeries.

 But that also means that the first surgeries they perform will be far from optimal.

 Ericsson says that we stick with a knowledge-based system though because it’s easier.

-Since for Ander Ericsson the main differentiator among peak performers is, by far, training, it ensues that different abilities to stick to the training regimes will make the biggest difference.
+Since for Anders Ericsson the main differentiator among peak performers and “good” performer is training, it ensues that different abilities to stick to the training regimes will make the biggest difference.